Selbi182/SonicTextCodeGenerator-MkII/README.md

 https://stcg.selbi.club

 ## Offline version
-The tool has been deliberately coded in such a way that everything important is contained in one huge HTML file.
-It can be downloaded and used offline with any modern browser.
+The tool has been deliberately coded using only vanilla JavaScript and CSS so that it can be downloaded and used offline with any modern browser.